hemantksingh/messup-learn/fundamentals/messaging/Service Orientation.md

 ### Identifying service boundaries

-In the context of [DDD](https://martinfowler.com/bliki/DomainDrivenDesign.html) a business capaility is synonymous with a business domain or **bounded context**
+In the context of [DDD](https://martinfowler.com/bliki/DomainDrivenDesign.html) a business capability usually maps to a subdomain; **bounded contexts** are the model and language boundaries you draw inside it (often one to one, not always)

 * Group of applications and services which together work towards some higher level business goal
 * These apps and services generally change for the same reason and share the same deployment cycle
-* Data going across domains is very basic, transmitted via stateful events and can be a call to action for other domains.
+* Data going across domains is very basic, transmitted via event-carried state transfer (events that carry the changed data with them) and can be a call to action for other domains.
 * Remote synchronous queries are limited to within a single bounded context and global queries across domains are rare e.g. queries to s Single Sign On service that rarely changes are generally acceptible
 * If you happen to share a lot of data between domains, even through events it is probably useful to revisit your service boundaries

 ## Cross cutting concerns

-### 1st law of distributed computing - Do not distribute
+### First Law of Distributed Object Design: don't distribute your objects

+This is Martin Fowler's law from *Patterns of Enterprise Application Architecture* (2002).
 Most systems can run on a single computer.
 The time to think about more than 1 is when you need availability, because a single machine is not going to be highly available.

 <blockquote>“If you can't build a monolith what makes you think you can build distributed Microservices?” - *Simon Brown*</blockquote>